Visual Arts (PK-8)

-Through the implementation of the National Standards for Physical Education, students will develop the fundamental skills and knowledge necessary to maintain lifelong physical activity and wellness.
-Physical Education will also help to develop the whole person by incorporating psychomotor, cognitive, and affective domains in each skill.
+Through the implementation of the National Standards for Physical Education, students work at developing the fundamental skills and knowledge necessary to maintain lifelong physical activity and wellness.
+Physical Education also helps to develop the whole person by incorporating psychomotor, cognitive, and affective domains in each skill.

 - Physical Fitness

 - Manipulative Skills (i.e. kicking, striking, throwing)